voxel51/fiftyone/docs/source/teams/teams_plugins.rst

     on the VM
 -   Install the appropriate version of the FiftyOne Enterprise SDK for the Enterprise deployment that you are connecting to
--   Ensure that your :ref:`team's plugins <enterprise-plugins-page>` are available to the Orchestrator, either by installing them on the same machine or by making them available via a shared filesystem
+-   Ensure that your :ref:`team's plugins <teams-plugins-page>` are available to the Orchestrator, either by installing them on the same machine or by making them available via a shared filesystem
 -   Ensure that the required environment variables are set (see below)